amadeus/dbg/README.md

     dbg.info('just check the source for all supported methods');

-### dbg.disable / dbg.enable
+### `dbg.disable` / `dbg.enable`

 By default, dbg is enabled, but you can disable dbg as shown below:

     dbg.disable();

-A disabled dbg will not print any methods or perform any utility functions like timing or profiling.
+A disabled dbg will never print any methods or perform any utility functions like timing or profiling.
+Often it's useful to have an initialize check and disable dbg in production so you don't inadvertently spit out console messages or perform any sort of profiling in production.

-Enabling is only necessary if you disabled previously:
+Enabling is only necessary if you previously disabled:

     dbg.enable();

-All log messages and utility methods will work on supporting browsers, those that don't support them will simply execute silently.
+All log messages and utility methods will work on supporting browsers, those that don't support them will simply fail silently.

-### Notes:

-I will not provide any sort of fallback functionality for browsers that do not support console functionality as that is out of scope for this plugin.
-The intentions are simple: never cause a browser to throw an error with unsupported console.logs or related functions.

 License: [MIT-style license](http://en.wikipedia.org/wiki/MIT_License)